syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

     - name: test
 ```

+{% callout %}

-NOTE: If you want to use some other name then you can modify it accordingly.
+If you want to use some other name then you can modify it accordingly.

+{% /callout %}

 ## Create Secrets In Management Cluster (Hcloud + Robot)